-We acknowledge the important influences on people's health of the social, economic and cultural conditions in which they are born, grow, live, work and age (the social determinants of health).
+We acknowledge the important influences on people's health of the social, economic and cultural conditions in which they are born, grow, live, work and age (the social determinants of health and wellbeing).

-We will use evidence, including demographic and social information, community knowledge, and consumer feedback to understand the communities we serve, design responsive services and programs, and assess their effectiveness.
+We will use evidence, including demographic and social information, community knowledge, and consumer consultation and feedback to understand the communities we serve, design responsive services, develop programs, and assess their effectiveness.